HermanToothrot10/qubic-capital-manual/docs/best-practices.md

 - **Engage in discussions** on Discord to shape proposals before they reach a vote
 - **Think long-term**, prioritizing decisions that strengthen the treasury and sustainability of Qubic Capital

+Governance is permissionless, but its quality depends on informed and engaged participants.

+QVAULT v2 enables transparent, rule-based governance for Qubic Capital.

+Influence is earned through commitment, attention, and participation.